Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Introduction

-The annotation generated by traditional semantic parsers just supports one single intent per utterance and a list of non-overlapping slots exclusively composed by tokens from the input.
-While that flat semantic representation is enough for dealing with simple utterances, it fails to adequately represent user queries when they include \textit{compositional} requests.
-For instance, the query \textit{How long will it take to drive from my apartment to San Diego?} will require to locate my apartment (\texttt{IN:GET\_LOCATION\_HOME}) before estimating the duration to the destination (\texttt{IN:GET\_ESTIMATED\_DURATION}).
-In order to support multiple intents per utterance, the semantic representation needs to handle hierarchical structures where slots contain nested intents.
-Since this cannot be represented in flat semantic annotations, \citet{gupta-etal-2018-semantic-parsing} defined the \textit{task-oriented parsing} (TOP) formalism: a hierarchical annotation that is expressive enough to describe the task-specific semantics of nested intents and model compositional queries.
-In Figure~\ref{fig:trees}, we illustrate how the intents and slots of utterances mentioned in the previous examples can be represented following the TOP annotation.
+Annotations generated by these traditional semantic parsers only support a single intent per utterance and a list of non-overlapping slots exclusively composed by tokens from the input.
+While this flat semantic representation suffices for handling straightforward utterances, it falls short in adequately representing user queries that involve \textit{compositional} requests.
+For instance, the query \textit{How long will it take to drive from my apartment to San Diego?} necessitates first identifying \textit{my apartment} (\texttt{IN:GET\_LOCATION\_HOME}) before estimating the duration to the destination (\texttt{IN:GET\_ESTIMATED\_DURATION}).
+Hence, there is a requirement for a semantic representation capable of managing multiple intents per utterance, where slots encapsulate nested intents.

+In order to represent more complex utterances, \citet{gupta-etal-2018-semantic-parsing} introduced the \textit{task-oriented parsing} (TOP) formalism: a hierarchical annotation scheme expressive enough to describe the task-specific semantics of nested intents and model compositional queries.
+In Fig.~\ref{fig:trees}, we illustrate how the intents and slots of utterances mentioned in the previous examples can be represented using the TOP annotation.

+An advantage of the TOP representation is its ease of annotation and parsing compared to more intricate semantic formalisms such as \textit{logical forms} \citep{Zelle96} or \textit{abstract meaning representations} (AMR) \citep{banarescu-etal-2013-abstract}.
+In fact, its similarity to a \textit{syntactic constituency} tree enables the adaptation of algorithms from the \textit{constituency parsing} literature to process task-oriented requests.
+This was the driving force behind \citet{gupta-etal-2018-semantic-parsing}'s initial proposal to modify the \textit{shift-reduce} constituency parser introduced by \citet{Dyer2016} for generating TOP annotations.